bgoonz/gists-revamp/by-extension/markdown/python.md

 finally is used at the end to clean up all actions under any circumstance.

-def divide(x, y): try: result = x / y except ZeroDivisionError: print(“Cannot divide by zero”) else: print(“Result is”, result) finally: print(“Finally…”)
+def divide(x, y): try: result = x / y except ZeroDivisionError: print(“Cannot divide by zero ") else: print(“Result is ", result) finally: print(“Finally… ")

 Using duck typing to check to see if some value is able to use a certain method.